 - Atripla may affect certain lab tests, including drug tests.
 Be sure your doctor and lab personnel know you are taking Atripla.

-- Lab tests, including liver and kidney function, cholesterol and triglyceride levels, and bone density, may be performed while you use Atripla.
+- Lab tests may be performed while you use Atripla.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.